The Two-Island Break: Our Suggested Itinerary

 We recommend you arrive to Tresco by helicopter – you should be able to spot Bryher too as you approach the islands.
 You’ll be travelling across that little channel of turquoise water soon at the midpoint of your break!

-We’ll transport you to your Sea Garden Apartment and let you get settled in – pour yourself a hot drink and lose yourself in the views as that island state of mind takes over.
+We’ll transport you to The New Inn and let you get settled in – grab a drink in the Driftwood Bar or head straight out to explore Tresco and let that island state of mind takes over.

-Afternoon: If you can tear yourself away from the views from the cottage, take a walk along the coast to Blockhouse Castle.
+Afternoon: Take a walk along the coast to Blockhouse Castle.
 You’ll cross some of the most beautiful beaches on Tresco – Green Porth is one of our favourites, and positively idyllic for sea swimming.

-Morning: If you wake up early enough you’ll catch a Scilly sunrise – pretty spectacular!
-Afterwards, you’ve got breakfast at the Ruin to fuel you for the day’s adventures.
+Morning: If you wake up early enough you could climb nearby Vane Hill to catch a Scilly sunrise – pretty spectacular!
+Afterwards, enjoy breakfast at The New Inn to fuel you for the day’s adventures.

 Afternoon: If you still have the energy, another spellbinding walk awaits.
 This time it’s Tresco’s north coast – think endless views onto open seas, castle ruins with epic vantage points, rugged rocky outcrops and rolling heather-clad downs.

-Or, if you’re in need of some downtime, head back towards your cottage and rack up a few lazy lengths in the neighbouring indoor pool.
+Or, if you’re in need of some downtime, head to Tresco Island Spa and rack up a few lazy lengths in the neighbouring indoor pool.
+Feeling really in that holiday state of mind?
+You could always just head back to the cosy Residents' Lounge at The New Inn for an afternoon in the company of a good book.

 Morning: Perhaps you’ll prefer to take in sunrise skies from your superking bed this time – if so, we’ll let you off!
-We hope the call of pastries, granola and juices at the Ruin will help awaken you from a holiday slumber…
+We hope the call of pastries, granola and juices downstairs at breakfast will help awaken you from a holiday slumber…

-To really unwind before you transfer across to Bryher, head over to the Tresco Island Spa and indulge with a treatment.
+To really unwind before you transfer across to Bryher, head to Tresco Island Spa and indulge win a few more leisurely lengths.

 Afternoon: You’ll transfer to Bryher at some point this day – we’ll take care of your luggage and provide you with boating options.
 Arrive at Hell Bay to find a different brand of island peace, where your time is punctuated only by the rolling waves upon nearby shores.

-Explore your surroundings or simply crash out in your Sea View Suite.
+Explore your surroundings or simply crash out in your suite.

-Evening: Savour dinner in the restaurant – our kitchen team are dedicated to incorporating island produce into our seasonal menus.
+Evening: Savour dinner in Hell Bay's 3 AA Rosette restaurant – the highest-rated on the islands.
+It's where our kitchen team weave delicious island produce into their seasonal menus.*

 Morning: Enjoy the Hell Bay breakfast offering while watching the meditative views across the Great Pool.